PigeonBiz/TopPop-API/README.md

 RACK_ENV=development rake run:dev
 ```

-You should see the api app live in port 9009 `http://localhost:9009`.
+You should see the api app live on port 9009 `http://localhost:9009`.

 You can call the API like below.